Simple.

 3. Technology integration

 Leading practitioners now incorporate predictive analytics for scenario planning, moving beyond static reporting.
 However, this requires balancing innovation with the family’s risk tolerance toward data governance.
+Families evaluating how to choose a family office consultant should consider not only expertise, but also compatibility, discretion, and the ability to foster long-term trust.

 Strategic outcomes of effective consulting